BornToBeRoot/NETworkManager/README.md

 <h2>Found an issue or have a feature request?</h2>

 Check the [Issues](https://github.com/BornToBeRoot/NETworkManager/issues) if the issue/feature request has already been reported.
-If not, submit a [new issue](https://github.com/BornToBeRoot/NETworkManager/issues/new).
-Provide as many informations as you can.
+If not, submit a [new issue](https://github.com/BornToBeRoot/NETworkManager/issues/new) and provide as many informations as you can.

 <h2>Want to help?</h2>